Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Introduction

 \subsection{Related Works}

 Expressivity of NNs has been the focus of the literature on NNs since the 1960s.
 Earlier works along this direction study the memorization capacity of linear threshold networks \cite{baum1988capabilities,cover1965geometrical,kowalczyk1997estimates,sontag1997shattering}.
-Later, their counterparts with sigmoids, $\Re$, and other bounded activation functions have been studied \cite{huang1991perceptrons,huang1998upperbounds,huang2003linearcap,yamasaki1993lowercap}.
+Later, their counterparts with sigmoids, $\Re$, and other bounded activation functions have been studied \cite{huang1991perceptrons,yamasaki1993lowercap}.
 More works show the empirical evidence of training and performance advantages \cite{nair2010relu,Krizhevsky2012alexnet,maas2013relu,glorot2011deepsparse,dahl2013LVCSR,sun2014facerep}.
 While the amount of empirical evidence is highly impressive, only few provided theoretical justification for such performance.
 Most theoretical work focuses on topics such as universal approximation power \cite{sun2018approximation, andoni2014learning, yehudai2019power,needell2020random,hsu2021approximation}, finite sample expressivity, or memorization capacity of NNs \cite{zhang2016understanding,hardt2016identity,nguyen2018optimization,yun2019small}, none of which guarantees that NNs perform well in data separation.

 The separation capacity of NNs has recently been explored in \cite{an2015can}, where the authors put forth a systematic geometric framework for showing that any two disjoint subsets $X^{+}, X^{-}\subset \mathbb{R}^d$ can be linearly separated using a deterministic two-layer NN.
-Their construction has very recently been adopted for RINNs by \cite{dirksen2021separation} where a probabilistic approach is undertaken to study the separation capacity of two-layer RINNs, with asymptotic bounds on the output dimension, unlike the existential results in \cite{an2015can}.
+Their construction has very recently been adopted for RINNs by \cite{dirksen2021separation} to study the separation capacity of two-layer RINNs, with asymptotic bounds on the output dimension, unlike the existential results in \cite{an2015can}.
 Our results show that linear separability of the data can actually be achieved with a one-layer RINN without the imposition of the curse of dimensionality.